Matthew 16:27–28

 As these examples show, Jesus often used the phrase “Assuredly, I say to you” to emphasize what had just been said.
 And this is clearly what he was doing in Matthew 16:27–28 too.
 Both verses refer to the same coming, Jesus’s Second Coming, which happened before his audience passed away!

-For a detailed discussion of the topics discussed in this article, get my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled, available Fall 2024.
+For a detailed discussion of the topics discussed in this article, get my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 By Alex Polyak, Director of The Bible Fulfilled, 10/9/24